-A FIG is a cluster of high-demand first-year courses grouped by major or an academic theme.
-Each cluster is grouped with a distinct FIG Colloquium class (HUM1920).
+A Freshman Interest Group (FIG) is a cluster of high-demand first-year courses grouped by major or an academic theme.
+Each cluster is grouped with a distinct FIG Colloquium course (HUM1920).
+FIGs connect new students with a peer mentor and other first-year students who share similar academic or career interests.

-What is the FIG colloquium?
-One of the most significant advantages of registering for a FIG is the HUM1920 FIG Colloquium.
+One of the advantages of registering for a FIG is the HUM1920 FIG Colloquium.
 This course is a seminar-style class that provides students with a set of experiences that introduces them to the academic culture at Florida State University and helps them learn to navigate all FSU has to offer.